BAJAJ FINSERV DIRECT LIMITED

 Important Terms in IPO

-Familiarising yourself with the essential IPO terms empowers you to make informed decisions.
+Familiarising investors with the essential IPO terms enables them to make informed decisions.
 Here are some key terms every investor should know before investing in an IPO:

 • Prospectus: Document detailing the IPO, company information, and risk factors